 One of Nuuk Art Museum’s portraits is of a man on a bright background.
 It is Edvard from Narsaq.
-It is painted in November 1941in Qaqortoq.
-Troels Brandt has played with the light and the shadows in Edvards bright hair.
-Looking closely, you will find that the hair is almost a glowing dark blue today.
-There is no way of knowing if his hair has been blue from the beginning.
+It was painted in November 1941 in Qaqortoq.
+Troels Brandt has played with light and the shadows in Edvard’s hair.
+Looking closely, you will find that the hair is almost a glowing dark blue today; there is no way of knowing if it has been this blue from the beginning.

-* Troels Brandt – Dagbog fra Grønland 1938-1945, Forlaget Atuagkat, 1999.
+* Troels Brandt, Dagbog fra Grønland 1938-1945, Forlaget Atuagkat, 1999.